-When it comes to careers in creative industries, your portfolio is often just as important as your CV and your performance at interview.
-First impressions are vital and an eye-catching portfolio that shows off your best work is sure to have a positive impact.
+When it comes to careers in the creative industries, your portfolio is often just as important as your CV and performance at interview.
+First impressions are vital and an eye-catching portfolio that shows off your most impressive work is more likely to have a positive impact.

-Portfolios are most commonly used in fields where audio or visual impact is important, such as graphic design, architecture, photography, web design, broadcast media and performing arts - although they are widely used for writing and editing jobs too.
+Portfolios are most commonly used in fields where audio or visual impact is important, such as graphic design, architecture, photography, web design, broadcast media and performing arts - although they're widely used for writing and editing jobs too.

 What is a portfolio?

 A portfolio is a collection of your most impressive work.
 When you're applying for a job, you'll often be asked to provide your portfolio along with your CV or at the interview stage.
 It helps employers to decide whether you have the right skills for the role and whether your style matches that of the organisation.

 Portfolios can come in many shapes and sizes, whether that's a video, a website, a music playlist, a physical folder containing your best work, or even a mix of different formats - it all depends on the type of job you're looking for.
 While it's good to be creative with the format, always remember that the portfolio is there to draw attention to the quality of the work included, not to distract from it by being over-complicated.

 Whichever way you choose to present it, your portfolio should 'lead the viewer through your creative journey by exhibiting pieces that showcase a variety of skills, processes and influences,' says Sarah.

 However, institutions are fully aware that 2020/21 has been a really challenging year for students.
 At the University for the Creative Arts, Sarah stresses that they're keen for you to include any unfinished work as well as completed pieces.